-What kinds of manual therapy exist?
+What kinds of Manual Therapy exist?

 Manual therapy is the hands-on component of physical therapy and occupational therapy, but there are several different sub-categories within the practice of manual therapy.
 Each has its own benefits, depending on what the underlying problem is.
 Among the most widely used are:

-SOFT ISSUE MASSAGE
+SOFT TISSUE MASSAGE